Behavior-driven development (BDD) & Behavior-driven testing (BDT)

 src/adder.py tested module

-requirements.in/requirements.txt used by PIP
+requirements.txt used by PIP

 feature_list.txt list of test scenarios